-Characters are the audience's gateway into the universe of any story and can often be what makes or breaks the experience, even if everything else is fine-tuned.
+Characters often serve as the audience's gateway into a show's universe and can often be what makes or breaks the experience, even if everything else is fine-tuned.
 Without characters that we as viewers would like to latch on to, immersion is usually harder to achieve.
-With that being said Planete's cast was nothing short of amazing and arguably the show's greatest highlight.
+With that being said, Planete's cast was nothing short of amazing and arguably the show's greatest highlight.
 And since the show spanned across vast distances, due to the content it chose to cover, the cast was equally as big to compensate for that.
-For the sake of brevity, I'll only focus on the two leads.
+For the sake of brevity, I'll only cover the two main leads.

-Hachirota Hoshino or Hachimaki as he's known by his peers can best be summed up as an ambitious, and often brash delinquent.
-When introduced he's made out to be the average schmuck who feels stuck in a dead end job.
-Of course as the show goes on we get to learn about him as an individual and what formed him to be the person he is today.
+Hachirota Hoshino, or Hachimaki, as he's known by his peers, can best be summed up as an ambitious, yet abrasive delinquent.
+When introduced, he's made out to be your garden variety of schmuck who feels stuck in a dead-end job.
+Of course, as the show goes on, we get to learn about him as an individual and what formed him to be the person he is today.
 And what initially started out as a debut for a simpleton upon first encounter, was gradually revealed to be much more as things shifted into focus.
 Exposing his latent animosity that was spurred on by reckless ambition; the gradual self-reflection of a man who was at first negligent to his accepted complacency with the hand life dealt him, until being placed in a corner where that way of behaving was no longer viable.
 As the narrative of Planetes expands, so too does Hachimaki explore parts of himself he didn't know was there.
-What makes him so compelling as a character is that he's flawed and as viewers we want to see him achieve his goals and better himself.
-He isn't simply a Gary Stu that has everything in line but just a regular person who dreams big but often limits himself in fear of not reaching those dreams.
+What makes him compelling as a character was these very blemishes that he tried desperately to him to himself.
+He isn't some Gary Stu that has everything in place for him but just a regular person who dreams big but often limits himself in fear of not reaching those dreams.